 The recommendations and requirements cited below are mandatory and key elements in the preparation of students for clinical practice courses.
 It is the student’s responsibility to insure that all immunization requirements have been met in a timely manner.

-In the event that a student has good reason to refuse any of the required immunizations, this must be discussed with the School of Physical Therapy in advance.
+In the event that a student believes they have good reason to refuse any of the required immunizations, this must be discussed with the School of Physical Therapy in advance.
 The School of Physical Therapy consults with the U of S Student Health Centre to explore options and alternatives if available.
 If a student is unable to comply with the required immunizations, the ability to complete all of the School of Physical Therapy academic requirements may be in jeopardy and admission to the MPT may also be in jeopardy.
 This may mean that completion of the program is not possible or it may mean that a ‘waiver’ form must be signed in the event that alternatives are identified.

 1. Students enrolled in the School of Physical Therapy MUST provide official, signed evidence of immunization status on entry into the program.
 This means that they must complete all requirements as outlined in the U of S Student Health ‘Immunization Requirements for Physical Therapy Students’.
 It is recommended that, when possible, this is completed and submitted through the U of S Student Health Centre to be officially entered into their files.
 When this is complete the student is provided with a signed copy of their completed record by the Student Health Centre.

 Do not delay attending to these immunization requirements.
 Start as soon as possible after receiving your package.